syntasso/kratix/docs/compare.md

-# How does Kratix compare to other tools?
+# How Kratix Compares to Other Technologies in the Ecosystem?

 ## Kubernetes Operators